Case Study / Private Equity

 • Full decision audit trail for every AI-generated output

-• No vendor lock-in — the firm owns the data, the workflows, and the agent logic
+• No vendor lock-in — the firm owns the data, workflows, and agent logic

 Why it worked